okx-code/jdmap/README.md

 ### Development

 This project is in a very early stage of development and only translates class names and allows you to place breakpoints.
-It does not translate method names yet, and there is no configuration.
+It does not translate method names yet, and there is very little configuration.
 Expect things to not work perfectly.